hard-broiled/docker-sdbx/README.md

 Following the previous statement regarding zero-cost implementations, GitHub and GHA were chosen as the repository host and CI/CD support vendors.

-CI has been prioritized for each feature branch to support the ability to produce related and successful Docker Images for the contained code bases.
+The primary consideration for CI has been ensuring each feature branch can produce related and successful Docker Images/Containers for the contained code bases.
+Any contained GHA pipelines are set to trigger on successful merges to the contained feature branch only.

+As mentioned previously, enhancement and optimization of the CI process will be the most significant effort in the long term after documentation of each feature branch has been initialized.

 In this scenario, "CD" won't be fully built out in many aspects.
 The initial purpose will be targeting smaller scale orchestration implementations (k3s w/ docker backend etc.) to keep things light and quick.
 There is room for growth into more mature service providers (ArgoCD, Ansible, etc.) for stability and CD-specific reproducibility and configuration.
 In the sem vein, there is immense room for growth into other CD areas including observability, monitoring, security, scalability, distribution, etc.
 As the current goal isn't targeting public facing CD, it hasn't been prioritized at this time.